frontendpatterns/frontendpatterns.dev/src/content/patterns/responsive-design.md

 ## Solution

-Apply the Responsive Design pattern by creating layouts that adapt gracefully to different screen sizes and devices, and reinforce it with concise examples or tests.
+Create layouts that adapt gracefully to different screen sizes and devices.
 For example, isolate a `Button` component's look with scoped classes while brand tokens stay in a shared theme file.